Wittline/Contextual-Data-Transforms/README.md

 # Contextual Data Transforms
-This repository contain the most important contextual data transformation algorithms which help to improve the rate compression with statistical encoders
+This repository contain the most important contextual data transformation algorithms which help to improve the rate compression reached by statistical encoders

 <details open>